 The Cambria marble alternatives provide the best of both worlds with a range of new design options that are just as beautiful as they are easy to love—and care for.

-Our designs with subtle movement range in tones, from the delicate warm vanilla of Malvern and the muted contrasts of Whitby to faint veins of Smithfield.
+Our designs with subtle movement range in tones, from the delicate warm vanilla of Malvern to faint veins of Smithfield.
 Be inspired by the dark chocolate brown striations of Hawksmoore and the subtle fine-grain capillaries of Archdale.
 These designs make choosing the right white easier than ever before.

-Cambria’s simple whites include Malvern, Whitby and Smithfield designs, all of which are stylish yet serene.
+Cambria’s simple whites include Malvern and Smithfield, both of which are stylish yet serene.
 They add subtle depth with delicate and muted palettes that pair well with any interior aesthetic.

 Minka McDonald of Jinx McDonald Interior Designs plans to use Smithfield for a client who wants a dramatic and bold black and white kitchen with pops of gold.